 The QUIC connection is secured using a TLS 1.3.
 During the establishment, the UE authenticates the UPF (server side only authentication).
 Hence, the UE is not explicitly authenticated by the UPF, only implicitly, since only a UE authenticated by the 5GC can setup a PDU session via SMF.
 This is not unique for ATSSS, but this is true for all PDU session establishment.

-Editor's Note: Whether server-side only authentication is enough is FFS.

 For each QUIC connection the UE obtains the following information from the UPF using inherent QUIC mechanisms: